 The fully-online program also appealed to Colin, who was working full-time and in the military and structured his classes around both to complete the graduate degree.
 He explains: “You can’t put it all off, but it gives you the flexibility to do it on your time whether it’s early morning, late at night or in the middle of the day.”

 Colin speaks highly of the College of Business’s many mentorship programs and networking events, where at such gatherings he met two alumni who helped forge his future business career.
-He says one alumnus helped him decide to apply for the M.S. in Finance program.
+One alumnus helped him decide to apply for the M.S. in Finance program.
 Another connected him with Lockheed Martin; the defense contractor hired Colin as a proposal analyst soon after he graduated with his bachelor’s degree.

 In this role, Colin is part of a team which, working with engineers and supply chain personnel, develops pricing and estimating strategies for government defense projects.
-It’s here that his Army background circles back again.
+It is here that his Army background circles back again.

 “Sometimes it’s a missile defense system, and you get to meet the engineers on all these things I got to use in the military.
 I got to experience some of this stuff, I got to be the customer.
 And now I’m delivering the product.
 So it’s fulfilling.
 It’s kind of like rounding out the military experience,” he says.

-Colin’s military contract expires in early 2021, and he says he will not renew it nor train after that date with the Army reserves.
-He explains: “As you get into your career in the military, you take on more responsibility —and then the same thing on the civilian side.
+Colin’s military contract expires early next year, and he says he will not renew it nor train after that date with the Army reserves.
+He explains: “As you get into your career in the military, you take on more responsibility — and then the same thing on the civilian side.
 So I would just be nervous about trying to do both and not excelling at either.”

-He’s also channeled his finance know-how toward a new passion project called More Money Maintenance, a financial literacy blog dedicated to helping young adults making better decisions with their money.
+He’s also channeled his finance know-how toward a new passion project called More Money Maintenance, a financial literacy blog aimed to helping young adults making better decisions with their finances.

 Like what you see?